Notebookcheck Logo

 Performance

-The 10-core M4 is about 10% faster in multi-thread workloads than the 9-core part is.
+The 10-core M4 is about 10% faster in multi-threaded tasks than the 9-core part is.
 It also delivers just slightly higher single-thread performance.

-While Apple undoubtedly deserves its fair share of praise for what it managed to do here, it is important to highlight that all of the tests we did involve short-term workloads only.
-The M4 will suffer from heavy throttling if subjected to long-term workloads as there is no active cooling of any kind inside that super-thin iPad Pro case.
+While Apple undoubtedly deserves some praise for what it managed to do here, it is important to highlight that all of the tests we did involve short-term workloads only.
+The M4 will suffer from heavy throttling if subjected to long-term workloads as there is no active cooling inside that super-thin iPad Pro case.

 Graphics

-Much like the 10-core GPU built into the M3, the M4 GPU (10 cores) has hardware support for ray tracing as well as mesh shading and other modern technologies.
-It supports external displays with resolutions as high as 6K and it can hardware-decode the popular AV1, HEVC and AVC video codecs (encoding is not yet supported for AV1).
+The M4 GPU (10 cores) has hardware support for ray tracing as well as mesh shading and other modern technologies.
+It supports external displays with resolutions as high as "8K".

 As far as performance is concerned, it appears the 9-core M4's GPU runs at significantly lower clock speeds than the (otherwise the same) GPU built into the 10-core M4 chip.
-This leads to a disappointing situation where the former is about 10% slower than the 10-core GPU built into the M3.
-Still, the new graphics adapter is almost as fast as the Radeon RX 6500M and GeForce RTX 3050 Ti Laptop which is no small feat.
-Those buying more expensive iPad configurations with the 10-core M4 chip will get a graphics performance boost of about 15%.
+This leads to a disappointing situation where what's supposedly a newer graphics adapter is about 10% slower than the 10-core GPU built into the M3.
+Still, this M4 GPU delivers very decent benchmark scores that put it in the same ballpark as the Radeon RX 6500M.

 Power consumption